-London, UK, December 3, 2018 — Ten years after the widespread adoption of self-publishing by the author community, the Alliance of Independent Authors (ALLi) is calling on the governments in six individual publishing territories—Australia, Canada, Ireland, New Zealand, UK and US—to recognize the entrepreneurial nature of the new indie author, and to acknowledge the social, cultural and economic contribution of their work.
+London, UK, November 30, 2018 — Ten years after the widespread adoption of self-publishing by the author community, the Alliance of Independent Authors (ALLi) is calling on the governments in six individual publishing territories—Australia, Canada, Ireland, New Zealand, UK and US—to recognize the entrepreneurial nature of the new indie author.

-“Governments must acknowledge the increasing business, knowledge, cultural and social contributions of indie authors,” says Orna Ross, director and founder of ALLi.
-“It’s time creative industry leaders, at all levels, stepped up and engaged in global analysis and support of these pioneering, global author-businesses.”
+“Governments must acknowledge the increasing business, knowledge and social contributions of indie authors to the economy,” says Orna Ross, director and founder of ALLi.
+“It’s time creative industry leaders, at all levels, stepped up and engaged in global analysis and support of these pioneering author-businesses.”

 Government bodies, including ministries responsible for business, entrepreneurship, culture, intellectual property, the knowledge economy, and related industry organizations must get better at identifying, tracking, quantifying, and supporting independent authors and other creative digital micro-businesses.

 “Author earnings in the trade publishing sector have been plummeting while publisher profits increase,” says Ross.
-“And that is a concern.
-However, unless we also look at the vibrant self-publishing sector, we miss out on the true picture.
+“And that is indeed a concern.
+However, we miss out on the true picture unless we also look at the vibrant self-publishing sector.
 Independent and self-published authors are excluded from much current research and analysis, giving us highly skewed data and leading to widespread misinformation.”

 “The creative economy… is highly transformative in terms of income generation, job creation and export earnings.
 (It) also generates non-monetary value that contributes significantly to achieving people-centered, inclusive and sustainable development.” – Greenfund’s Creative Economy Report

-If we are to help authors to succeed in the digital age, we need governments to set up new programs to provide business and mindset training for authors.
-Such training and support move authors beyond the realm of traditional grants and aid into an investment structure that is more of a benefit to them, and the broader economy, in the long term.
-Successful independent authors run sustainable and scalable businesses that hire other publishing professionals, earn more income, and pay more tax.
+If we are to help authors to succeed in the digital age, we need governments to set up new programs to provide business skills and mindset training for authors.
+Such training and support will help move authors beyond the realm of traditional grants and aid, and into an investment that is more likely to benefit the broader economy.
+Successful independent authors create jobs, hire other professionals, earn more income, and pay more tax.

-The Alliance of Independent Authors (ALLi) is the only global, non-profit association for self-publishing writers.
-ALLi aims to foster excellence and ethics in self-publishing; to support authors in the making and selling of their books; and to advocate for author independence through publishing skills, creative entrepreneurship and digital business development.
+The Alliance of Independent Authors is the only global, non-profit association for self-publishing writers.
+ALLi aims to foster excellence and ethics in self-publishing; to support authors in the making and selling of their books; and to advocate for author independence through the building of sustainable digital businesses.